cs1302uga/cs1302-tutorials/visibility/visibility.rst

     the visibility that's used by the compiler is determined by type of the variable ``var``, itself, and not the type of the object that ``var`` refers to.
-Java's dynamic binding [7]_ will still bind the call to the overload that's closest to object's type (e.g., to allow for polymorphism).
+Java's dynamic binding [7]_ will still bind the call to the override that's closest to object's type (e.g., to allow for polymorphism).

 Perhaps that's a little dense.
 You may find it easier to remember this: